 4. Analyze Data and Report Findings

-Ta-da!
 Your research is complete.
 It's time to present your findings and take action.
-Start developing marketing campaigns.
+Start developing your marketing strategies and campaigns.
 Put your findings to the test and get going!
-The biggest takeaway here is that although this round of research is complete, it's not over.
-Your research should never be over.
-You should always be analyzing your data on a regular basis to see where you can improve.
-Trends can change over time.
-Just because you found a pattern doesn't mean it'll stay that way forever.
-Always be doing your research.
-The more you know about your buyer personas, industry, and company, the more successful your marketing efforts will be.
+The biggest takeaway here is that, although this round of research is complete, it's not over.